 Calcium CalculatorTM Frequently Asked Questions

 - Why are some common calcium-containing foods, such as spinach and sesame seeds, not listed?

 Many foods thought to be high in calcium don't provide our bodies with adequate amounts in one portion.

-Learn more about calcium absorption from food here.
+Learn more about calcium-rich foods and calcium absorption here.

 - Is it OK to get calcium from a supplement?